-The best laptops for a bit more money
+The best cheap laptop deal (for a bit more money)

 The diminutive sibling to Google's higher-end Pixelbook, the Pixelbook Go starts around under the $700/£700 mark, which is definitely at the higher end of budget laptops.
 However, for sheer class and ease of use, due the stellar components that you get, this is a great bargain, and one of the best entry level Chromebooks out there.

 Of course, being a Chromebook, this will work on Google Chrome OS operating system, running cloud-based applications and storing a lot of data online, so a solid internet connection for its user is essential.
 Its design is slim and light, its frame made from magnesium alloy with a matte finish, and it weighs in at 2.3 pounds and is 0.5-inches thin.
 On top on that, it offers a back-lit keyboard, and a 1080p front-facing camera, two elements that you won't find on most of the laptops here.

 This is the most expensive laptop that we've featured here, but if you've got a little bit more to spend, and you want that money to reflect increased specs and flawless design, this is the MacBook Air is a great choice.
 It's also the cheapest option you'll get if you head over to the Apple store.